How Parents and Caregivers are Easing Life with Tech Tools

 Apps for Staying Connected, Scheduled and Safe

-3. Not to be confused with the Circle app which is a parental control for devices, the Family Circle app is a favorite of many because it’s a closed network that allows for safely sharing photos and messages.
+Many prefer the Family Circle app for its closed network, ensuring the safe sharing of photos and messages.
+This sets it apart from the Circle app, designed for parental control on devices.
 The app is a way to “connect with family members, chat, share personal photos & videos with the family.”

-4. Life 360 is described by one user as “the helicopter parent’s dream” for its location-sharing capabilities.
+Life 360 is described by one user as “the helicopter parent’s dream” for its location-sharing capabilities.
 Teenagers dislike the app quite a bit as it not only shows parents where they are at all times but sends alerts if they drive over the speed limit, or their phone battery is running low.
-However, for children being cared for by a nanny or babysitter, this app can offer a lot of reassurance to all parties and eliminate the need for frequent check-ins, thereby allowing the caregiver to increase their focus on the kids.
+For children under the care of a nanny or babysitter, this app can provide reassurance to all parties and eliminate the need for frequent check-ins, allowing the caregiver to increase their focus on the kids.
 The emergency alert capability on this app is also a prime feature.

 Apps to Promote Education and Entertainment